The International Spy Museum opened in a new location at L’Enfant Plaza in Washington, DC on May 12, 2019.

 You can also immerse yourself in Operation Spy (recommended for ages 12 and older), in which you will be given one hour to locate a missing nuclear trigger before it falls into the wrong hands.
 Crack a safe, decode messages, and conduct a polygraph test of a suspect agent.
 Or arrange a visit with a group and compete in one of the museum’s scavenger hunts, complete with a decoder wheel and data-retrieval sheet.

 International Spy Museum

-Hours: The museum’s hours are subject to change; check the web site for the dates you plan to visit.
-Last admission for entrance to the permanent exhibition is two hours prior to closing.
+Hours: 10:00am – 6:00pm M-F, Saturday 9:00am – 7:00pm, Sunday 9:00am – 6:00pm.
+The museum’s hours are subject to change; check the website for the dates you plan to visit.
+Last admission for entrance to the permanent exhibition is one hour prior to closing.
 The museum is closed on Thanksgiving Day, Christmas Day and New Year’s Day.

 Parking: Street parking is limited.
 Additional parking at L’Enfant Plaza Garage.
 For more information, visit www.spymuseum.org/visit/getting-here/.

 *Photo Credit: Nic Lehoux, courtesy of Rogers Stirk Harbour + Partners (RSHP)

 Please, I would like to know the opening hours of this museum, for the period of

 The District says

 For the month of October, the museum is open from 10 am to 6 pm.